Greenlrong/Develop_Seld/README.md

-You can use the code by running Test_Time_Caculator directly, and input you want.
+You can use the code by running Test_Time_Caculator.py directly, and input you want.